 Advertise Free First-time Homebuyer E-books on Social Media

-First time homebuyers, especially millennials, are always looking for great educational content to help them through the buying process.
+First-time homebuyers, especially millennials, are always looking for great educational content to help them navigate the homebuying process.
 To generate buyer leads, you can write an educational e-book or private blog post and then advertise it on social media.
-When buyers come to your page, they will be prompted to enter their contact information in order to download the content.
+When buyers come to your page, they will be prompted to enter their contact information to download the content.

 Over to You

-What did you think of our guide on real estate IDX websites?
-Naturally we had to leave a ton of information out otherwise this would have been longer than “War and Peace.”
-What topics that we missed do you think we need more coverage of?
+What did you think of our guide on IDX real estate websites?
+Naturally, we had to leave a ton of information out—otherwise, this would have been longer than “War and Peace.”
+What are the topics that we missed that you think we need more coverage of?
 Let us know in the comments.